JamCoreModding/docs/docs/right-click-harvest/configuration.md

-_For an introduction to RightClickHarvest, see the [About](about.md) page._

-## For Players

-If you are a player, you can configure RightClickHarvest via the configuration file.
-The configuration file is located at `config/right-click-harvest.json` (`.toml` on Forge).
-It can also be edited via Mod Menu.
+The configuration file is located at `config/rightclickharvest.json5`.
+It can also be edited via the mod menu.

+If you are a modpack or mod author, you may be interested in the [tags](/right-click-harvest/tags) or [API](/right-click-harvest/api)

 ### Config Options